CloudyKetchup/Corsearch-assignment/README.md

 # React, Services Workers and API Caching

-This project showcases a application implementing service workers for caching api requests
+This project showcases an application implementing service workers for caching api requests

 ### How to run